brianadams2337/containerstore-demo/.changeset/big-shrimps-walk.md

 })
 ```

-With this change, the PLP is no longer re-rendered when switching categories — components remain mounted, ensuring a smoother and more accessible user experience.
+Because the PLP component no longer re-mounts when changing categories, any logic previously in an `onMounted()` hook will not run again on navigation.
-Additionally, since the PLP is no longer remounted on category changes, any logic previously placed in onMounted() will no longer run automatically on navigation.
-Such code should now be triggered explicitly when the category changes — for example, by watching the category state or route params.
+This logic must be moved to a watcher (e.g., watching `route.params` or category state) to ensure it executes correctly.